 About the Snoqualmie Watershed Forum

-The Snoqualmie Watershed Forum is a partnership between King County, the Snoqualmie Tribe, and the cities of Duvall, Carnation, North Bend and Snoqualmie.
+The Snoqualmie Watershed Forum is a partnership between the Snoqualmie Tribe, the Tulalip Tribes, King County, the cities of Duvall, Carnation, North Bend and Snoqualmie, and the Town of Skykomish.
 These partners have entered into an interlocal agreement to work together on watershed issues.
-Members include elected officials from each of the six jurisdictions and three citizen representatives.
+Members include elected officials from each of the eight jurisdictions and three citizen representatives, as well as a non-governmental organizations representative and the King Conservation District.

 The Snoqualmie Watershed Forum has been successful at fostering collaboration among local governments and providing a place to openly discuss watershed issues.
 Among its broader activities, the Forum provides a mechanism for coordinating and implementing water resource and habitat projects in the Snoqualmie and South Fork Skykomish Watersheds.